-Another key feature of classical Pilates is that the work is Performed on equipment with dimensions, spring tension and wheel action as designed by Joseph Pilates.
-On traditional equipment, the user requires to work the equipment (reformer) by way of resistance work.
-The spring tensions and wheel traction helps the practitioner connect deeply into their “powerhouse”.
+Another key feature of classical Pilates is that the work is Performed on equipment with the dimensions, spring tension and wheel action as designed by Joseph Pilates.
+On traditional equipment, (particularly the reformer) the user requires to work the equipment (reformer) by way of resistance work.
+The spring tension and wheel traction helps the practitioner connect deeply into their “powerhouse”.

-Contemporary Pilates infuses Pilates exercise with training principals from Physiotherapists and western medicine.
-The contemporary equipment is different in dimensions and spring tension.
+Contemporary Pilates infuses Pilates exercise with training principles from Physiotherapists and western medicine and treatments.
+The contemporary equipment is different in dimensions and spring tension using colour coded springs.
 The wheel action is smooth and floats without resistance.
 Contemporary Pilates breaks a lot of the work down adding many more modifications.
-Contemporary teachers focus of body parts.
-Exercises for the abdominals, exercise for the biceps, triceps lats etc. making contemporary Pilates is a bit more fitness oriented.
+Contemporary teachers focus of body parts IE: Exercises for the abdominals, exercises for the biceps, triceps lats etc. making contemporary Pilates is more fitness oriented.

-We all have our preferences and we, at the Authentic Pilates Studio prefer and dedicate our teaching to the “Classical” traditional method.
+We all have our preferences and we, at the Authentic Pilates Studio and Authentic Pilates Education International (teacher Training course) prefer and dedicate our teaching to the “Classical” traditional method.

 I have taught many Instructors who come from a “Contemporary” Pilates background and are interested or curious about the traditional Classical method.

 One such instructor mentioned how much she was enjoying the authentic method more in her body as she practiced each week.
-“I have been experiencing a huge change from working with the classical equipment as opposed to my contemporary reformers.
-Even though many of the exercises are the same, the breathing pattern is the opposite and the technique is very different.
-Its more structured and disciplined.”
+“I have been experiencing a rapid change in my body for the better since training in the classical method.
+It all makes sense now.
+Even though many of the exercises are the same, the breathing pattern is the opposite and the technique is very different”.

-Most instructors feel a huge change in their own body after working in the classical method.
-Classical is more structured in its system and it just makes sense.
-I believe that while these instructors continue to teach “contemporary” Pilates they become better teachers having explored and understood more about the CM.
+Most instructors feel a huge change in their own body after working in the classical method which is more structured and disciplined in its system.
+I believe that while many of these instructors continue to teach “contemporary” Pilates they become better teachers having explored and understood more about the Classical method.